- by Carrie Shaw

 God had proven to Gideon He was able to do both things in relation to the fleece, and that, in fact, nothing was impossible with God.

 This was the God who had led the Israelites out of Egypt and through the Red Sea on dry ground.
-This is the God who had spoken to Moses from the depths of a burning bush which had not been consumed.
+This was the God who had spoken to Moses from the depths of a burning bush which had not been consumed.
 This was the God who had called faithful Abraham out of the wealthy and prosperous civilisation of Ur to come to a place that only God knew, to a place that would become his home.

 The sign was the sign – God can do anything.
 He already had my future mapped out, I just had to trust Him with it and step out.